ashleybrookes/solarcalculatorapi/README.md

-# SolarCalculatorApi
+# SolarCalculatorApi - In development

-We are going to provide an estimate of how much electricity your solar PV system will produce at any minute of a given day.
+The api will provide an estimate of how much electricity your solar PV system will produce at any minute of a given day.
 It will only need to know your city/town, PV Max, Roof inclination and date.

 ## How will it do this?
 It will first look up the city latitude and longitude data from the city name.